cisco-ie/cisco-gnmi-python/README.md

 gNMI is a specification developed by [OpenConfig](https://openconfig.net), an operator-driven working-group.
 It is important to note that gNMI only defines a protocol of behavior - not data models.
 This is akin to SNMP/MIBs and NETCONF/YANG.
 SNMP and NETCONF are respectively decoupled from the data itself in MIBs and YANG modules. gNMI is a control protocol, not a standardization of data.
 OpenConfig does develop standard data models as well, and does have some specialized behavior with OpenConfig originating models, but the data models themselves are out of the scope of gNMI.

 ## Development
 Requires Python and utilizes `pipenv` for environment management.
 Manual usage of `pip`/`virtualenv` is not covered.
-Uses `black` for code formatting and `pylint` for code linting.
+Uses `black` for code formatting and `pylint` for code linting. `black` is not explicitly installed as it requires Python 3.6+.

 ### Get Source
 ```bash